 NYEWASCO has a well-defined strategic direction that is encapsulated in her vision and mission statements.
 The vision statement paints clearly the desired future state of NYEWASCO while mission statement articulates the purpose or what NYEWASCO wants to do.

-Background of Nyeri Water and Sewerage Company
+Background of Nyeri Water and Sanitation Company

-NYEWASCOs specific Mandate is stated as:
+NYEWASCO’s specific Mandate is stated as:

-- Exercise overall control over the source and supply of water in the service area
+- Exercise overall control over the source and supply of water in the service area.

 - Provide and distribute a constant supply of water for commercial, industrial and domestic purposes.

 - To be responsible for the provision, control, and maintenance of sewerage system both for domestic and industrial purposes.

 - To construct weirs and support any other water conservation and reticulation works for the provision of water for domestic and industrial purposes.

 - To acquire for its own use and distribution by sale to the public water pumps, pipes, and any other equipment and chemicals that might be deemed necessary for and connected to the carrying out of the said business of the company.

 - To be responsible for the treatment and disposal of the sewerage within the service area.

 - To obtain water for the purposes of distribution and supply from all appropriate sources.